ramzysa/datapalooza/README.md

 Run `npm install`

-Sign up for a [cloudant](https://cloudant.com/) account.
-Then fill your cloudant credentials in `lib/cloudant-access.js`
+Sign up for a [cloudant](https://cloudant.com/) account, create a new database with the name `posts`.
+Then fill your cloudant credentials in `lib/cloudant-access.js`.

 ## Usage
 Run `npm start` to start the server.